Zachary Brooke (historian)

 Zachary Nugent Brooke (1 December 1883 – 2 October 1946) was a British medieval historian.

 Life

 Born on 1 December 1883, Brooke was educated at Bradfield College in Berkshire and St John's College, Cambridge.
 In 1908, he was elected to a Drosier Fellowship at Gonville and Caius College, University of Cambridge.
 He was appointed as the second Professor of Medieval History at Cambridge in 1944.
 He was appointed as a Fellow of the British Academy in 1940.

-Brooke is buried at the Parish of the Ascension Burial Ground, off Huntingdon Road, Cambridge, with his wife Rosa Grace Brooke (1888-1964).
+Brooke is buried at the Parish of the Ascension Burial Ground, off Huntingdon Road, Cambridge, with his wife Rosa Grace Brooke (1888–1964).

-He was the father of Christopher N. L. Brooke, who was also a medieval historian and fellow of Gonville and Caius College.
+Brooke was the father of Christopher N. L. Brooke, who was also a medieval historian and fellow of Gonville and Caius College.

-He died on 7 October 1946.
+Brooke died on 7 October 1946.